|Nutritional Guidelines (per serving)|

 Add the liquors and juice and fill with ice.
 Shake well.

-Add a splash of club soda and garnish with a sprig of mint.
+Add a splash of club soda.

 - Though the recipe recommends Bombay, any London dry or juniper-forward gin will work just fine in this cocktail.
 You will find it best with a premium gin, though, so don't be too cheap at the liquor store.